Code of Conduct

 GUIDING PRINCIPLES OF BUSINESS CONDUCT FOR ASSOCIATES

-The Company is committed to conducting all business affairs in a professional and ethical manner; to treating all groups, individuals and firms in accordance with the highest standards of honesty and integrity; to complying with all laws, rules and regulations affecting its business; and to using its assets only for legal and proper purposes.
+The Company is committed to conducting all of its business affairs in a professional and ethical manner; to treating all groups, individuals and firms in accordance with the highest standards of honesty and integrity; to complying with all laws, rules and regulations affecting its business; and to using its assets and human resources only for legal and proper purposes.
 Among the guiding principles that the Company has developed to carry out these commitments are the following:

 The Company’s superior growth and progress have been achieved by providing high-quality service to our customers at reasonable prices.
 In accordance with this commitment, we will do everything possible to understand our customers’ requirements and to satisfy them in a manner that fully meets or exceeds their expectations.